thomas051083/psd-psw/_exclusives-2021/CSC-social-activities.md

         <tr>
 		<td>
                         <b>Yoga for Runners</b> <br>
-			Yoga that is designed for the runner's body offers both strength-building <br>
-			and muscle sculpting benefits to enhance one's running performance.
+			Yoga that is designed for the runner's body offers both strength- <br>building and muscle sculpting benefits to enhance one's running performance.
 			<br>
 			<br>